TarunSaranga/Tradebook/README.md

 environment.close()
 ```

 The Environment class is created by inheriting the Environment abstract.
 The agent is created by providing required parameters as an input for the Agent class.
-The agent initialization creates the tensorflow network and initializes all the network connections and memory required to store the state variables and action rewards.
+The agent initialization creates the tensorflow network and initializes all the network connections along with the memory required to store the state variables and action rewards.

-The agents returns actions based on the state variable passed to it.
+The agent returns actions based on the state variables passed to it.
 These actions are passed to environment.
-The environment executes these actions and gives back the reward associated with that action and if it is the terminal state.
-The agent observes the reward and stores it in its memory to retrieve it another time.
+The environment executes these actions and returns the reward associated with that action and also prompts if it is the terminal state.
+The agent then observes the reward and stores it in its memory to retrieve it another time.

 ---